paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 The War Powers Resolution, referred to in subsec. (e), is Pub.
 L. 93–148, Nov.
 7, 1973, 87 Stat.
 555, which is classified generally to chapter 33 (§ 1541 et seq.) of Title 50, War and National Defense.
 For complete classification of this Resolution to the Code, see Short Title note set out under [section 1541 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1541&num=0&edition=prelim) and Tables.

 #### Amendments
 2021—Subsec. (d).
 Pub.
 L. 117–81, § 1042(1)–(3), substituted “In” for “(1) Except as provided in paragraph (2), in”, redesignated subpars.
 (A) and (B) as pars.
 (1) and (2), respectively, and struck out former par.
-(2) which read as follows: “ For purposes of this section, the term ‘sensitive military operation’ does not include any operation conducted within Afghanistan, Syria, or Iraq.”
+(2) which read as follows: “For purposes of this section, the term ‘sensitive military operation’ does not include any operation conducted within Afghanistan, Syria, or Iraq.”

 Subsec. (d)(3).
 Pub.
 L. 117–81, § 1042(4)–(6), added par.
 (3).